swapnilpatil3/internship-learning-journal-sample/Module-04-Data-Sourcing/Learning.md

 - Understanding how websites organize content using HTML tags
 - Extracting useful information such as tables, links, or text
 - Automating the data collection process
-- Handling dynamic content on websites
+- Handling dynamic content on websites.

 Web scraping is useful when websites display information publicly but do not provide downloadable datasets.